Coming of Age in Karhide: Plot

 The story is told from the point of view of Sov Thade Tage em Ereb, a teenager who lives in a large communal home in the Karhidish city of Rer.
-The 140 people in the house are all a single family.
-None of its members form long-lasting marital bonds (known on Gethen as "keeping kemmer"); instead, individuals go to a communal "kemmerhouse" when they are sexually receptive, and any children that are conceived are raised in the "hearth", or communal home.
+The 140 Gethenians in the house are all a single family.
+None of its members form long-lasting marital bonds (known on Gethen as "keeping kemmer"); instead, individuals go to a communal "kemmerhouse" when they are sexually receptive, and any children that are conceived are raised in the "hearth," or communal home.
 As a result, Sov grows up among a number of cousins and siblings, none of whom know who their sire is.

-When Sov turns fourteen, Sov witnesses the "Somer-forever" party of their mother's sibling, who has reached the age where sexual activity is no longer possible.
+Upon turning fourteen, Sov witnesses the "Somer-forever" party of their mother's sibling, who has reached the age where sexual activity is no longer possible.
 Witnessing this makes Sov wonder about their own sexuality, which Sov was not concerned about before reaching sexual maturity.
-That same spring Sov begins an apprenticeship at a carpenter's workshop, and begins to feel like an adult.
+That spring Sov begins an apprenticeship at a carpenter's workshop, and begins to feel like an adult.
 At the same time, Sov begins to experience mood swings and symptoms of illness.
-Sov goes to their mother, who tells them that Sov is coming into kemmer for the first time.
-Sov discusses this with their cousin Sether, who is having the same experience, and they both express fears that being in kemmer is dehumanizing, and involves being a "sex machine".
+Sov goes to their mother, who says that Sov is coming into kemmer for the first time.
+Sov discusses this with a cousin, Sether, who is having the same experience.
+Both teenagers express fears that being in kemmer is dehumanizing, and involves becoming a "sex machine".

 On the day Sov is due to kemmer, their family takes them to the kemmerhouse after presenting them a new set of clothes and going through traditional celebratory rituals.
 Sov is welcomed into the kemmerhouse with elaborate ritual.
 The first person Sov encounters is already in kemmer as a male, and his pheromones and touch lead to Sov kemmering as a female.
 Over the next few days she has sexual experiences with a number of different men and women, and enjoys herself, although she is nervous and afraid.
 After coming out of kemmer Sov makes friends with another in the kemmerhouse, and a month later enters kemmer with Sether.
 Sov concludes by saying "The old days or the new times, somer or kemmer, love is love."